 Arriving in and getting around Vilnius are fairly simple affairs once you understand the basics.
 Accordingly, travelling further afield is relatively painless if you’re prepared to do your research beforehand and use some sign language when using buses and trains.
-Car rental is relatively cheap by Western standards.
+Car rental prices approximately match Western standards.

 Arriving in VilniusThe three main points of arrival in Vilnius offer very different experiences indeed, making your first few minutes in the city anything from a pleasure to a pain.
 Improvements are taking place all the time.
 Print copies of Vilnius In Your Pocket can be bought from kiosks inside the airport, bus and train stations for just €0.58.
 Alternatively, buy one online before you leave by clicking here.